Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations: Solution map of the coupled-mode equation

-In this appendix, we evaluate the Fourier integral in Eq.~(\ref{eq:Green}) and analyze properties of the propagator $\Phi$ in Eq.~(\ref{eq:Phix}), which is a Green's function of the linear differential operator $\mathsfbi{L}$ in Eq.~(\ref{eq:linear-three-wave}), for the nondegenerate case $\Delta v>0$.
+In this appendix, we evaluate the Fourier integral in Eq.~(\ref{eq:Green}) and analyze properties of $\Phi$ in Eq.~(\ref{eq:Phix}), which gives the solution map of the linear differential operator $\mathsfbi{L}$ in Eq.~(\ref{eq:linear-three-wave}).
+We will focus on the nondegenerate case $\Delta v=v_2-v_3>0$.